monzee/vanilla/README.md

           // this is just an example. you can do whatever you want as long as
           // you don't unconditionally call #submit() because that would be
-          // very annoying to the user.
+          // very annoying to the user and would likely lead to a permanent deny. explain(""
-          explain(""
               + "I need these permissions to proceed: "
               + TextUtils.join(", ", appeal),